 My research examines the politics of refugee populations focusing on the impacts of humanitarian aid on political violence and how social networks shape local governance in refugee communities.
 I have designed and managed multiple surveys in Lebanon and experimental focus-group research in Lebanon and Jordan.
-I conducted 20 months of fieldwork in Lebanon, and have lived and worked in Lebanon, Syria, Egypt, and Yemen for five years in total.
+I conducted 20 months of fieldwork in Lebanon, and have lived and worked in Lebanon, Syria, Egypt, and Yemen for nearly five years.
 I have conducted research in partnership with the World Bank, International Rescue Committee, and the UN Refugee Agency.

 - “Refugee Networks and Cooperation.
 Evidence from a Social-Network Experiment with Syrian Refugees in Lebanon and Jordan.”
+(Online Appendix) (Audio vignettes: Audio and subtitles)

 - “Humanitarian Aid and Civil War.
 Quasi-Experimental Evidence from Syrian Refugees in Lebanon.”
 With Christian Lehmann.
 Under review.
 (Online Appendix)